-Compared to the previous year, the operating result (result before taxes) declined by 17%.
-This performance mainly reflects the reduction of the technical margins (underwriting performance) on the one hand and the increase of the investment result (investment performance) on the other hand.
-The underwriting performance and the investment performance are described in the following sections A.2 and A.3.
+Compared to the previous year the result before taxes declined by 28%.
+While the technical result was better than in the previous year, the result from investments reported a loss as a result of the negative development of the financial markets.
+The underwriting performance and the investment performance are described in more detail in the following sections A.2 and A.3.